-Contributions will be sought to meet the policies in the Neighbourhood Plan Review.
+Contributions will be sought to provide necessary infrastructure in accordance with Policy FNP32 in this Plan.

 Policy FNP14 e) Colemans yard, Wrecclesham Road (Gross Area: 0.24ha.
 Approximate density: 50dph.
 Approximate capacity: 10 dwellings)

 The site is located in the Wrecclesham Conservation Area and adjoining a listed building.
 Comprehensive development of this site should preserve and enhance the character of the conservation area and the setting of the listed building whilst providing satisfactory amenity for future occupants.
 Development should not exceed two storeys in height in order to respect the setting of the adjacent listed building.